Jeremy Clyde

 Michael Jeremy Thomas Clyde (born 22 March 1941) is an English actor and musician.
-During the 1960s, he was one-half of the folk duo Chad & Jeremy (with Chad Stuart), who had little success in the UK, but were an object of interest to American audiences.
-He has enjoyed a long television acting career and continues to appear regularly, usually playing upper-middle class or aristocratic characters.
+During the 1960s, he was one-half of the folk duo Chad & Jeremy (with Chad Stuart).
+Their first song was the 1963 hit "Yesterday’s Gone".
+The duo became more successful in America than in their native country.
+Clyde has enjoyed a long television acting career, often playing upper-middle class or aristocratic characters.

 Early life

 Clyde was born in the village of Dorney in the English county of Buckinghamshire and is the son of Lady Elizabeth Wellesley and her then-husband Thomas Clyde.

 Through his maternal line, Clyde is the great-great-great-grandson of Arthur Wellesley, 1st Duke of Wellington, and is a cousin of the current Duke of Wellington.

 In 1953, he participated in the coronation of Queen Elizabeth II as a Page of Honour for his grandfather and carried his grandfather's coronet during the ceremony.

-Clyde was educated at two independent schools: at Ludgrove School in the civil parish of Wokingham Without, adjoining the market town of Wokingham in the English county of Berkshire, and at Eton College, followed by the University of Grenoble in France.
+Clyde was educated at two independent schools, Ludgrove and Eton, and then at the University of Grenoble.

-Career